 What Causes Black Smoke From Exhaust Pipes?

 So how can you be sure?
-One easy way to know if your engine is burning oil or if the black smoke is something else is to check your oil levels.
+One easy way to know if your engine is burning oil, or if the black smoke is caused by something else, is to check your oil levels.
 If your oil is steadily consumed while you drive, then you know your engine is burning oil.
 If not, then your black smoke is most likely from unburnt fuel being forced out of the exhaust.

 The good news is that engines burning oil isn't a new problem.
 This has existed for quite some time.
 And solutions are in place to help keep that black smoke out of your exhaust system.
 This is the reason why different types or weights of oil exist.